-Alan Carus (66), Director.
+Alan Carus, CPA(66), Director.
 Mr. Carus was elected to our Board of Directors on April 15, 2005.
 Mr. Carus is a co-founder of LARC Strategic Concepts LLC, a consulting firm dedicated to guiding emerging companies to next stage development.
 Prior to co-founding LARC Strategic Concepts LLC, Mr. Carus was Senior Vice President of Maritime Overseas Corporation ("MOC") and a senior executive of Overseas Shipholding Group, Inc. ("OSG") from 1981 to 1998, when he retired.
 MOC was managing agent for OSG, one of the world's largest ship-owners.
 Mr. Carus was a member of OSG's senior management committee and had senior responsibility in areas relating to administration, accounting, tax, finance, budgets, long-range projections, and human resources.
 He was involved in numerous acquisitions, debt and equity offerings, complex transaction structuring, and was active in the management of OSG's major investments in the cruise industry and other development stage companies.
 From 1964 to 1981, Mr. Carus was with Ernst & Young (including predecessors), the last seven years as a partner.
 Mr. Carus has a B.B.A. from the Baruch School of Business of the City College of New York.

-David Gates (54), VP of Regulatory Affairs, QA and QC.
-Dr. Gates joined Chembio in August 2004.
-His background includes almost twenty years of invitro diagnostic and medical device experience in R&D, Process Development, Regulatory Affairs and Quality Management.
-During that time he has held vice-president level positions at Metrigenix, director level positions in Quality Management and Regulatory compliance at BD Diagnostic Systems and a broad range of high-level management positions at Difco Laboratories.
-He earned his Regulatory Affairs Certification in 1991 and has served as an Industrial Representative to the FDA Microbiology Advisory Panel (1996-2000).
-He has a PhD from University of Tennessee (Microbiology) and held a post-doctoral fellowship at State University of New York at Stony Brook (Molecular/Cellular Biology).
+Thomas D. Ippolito (42), VP of Regulatory Affairs, QA and QC.
+Mr. Ippolito joined Chembio in June 2005.
+His background includes over twenty years of in-vitro diagnostics for infectious diseases, protein therapeutics, vaccines experience in R&D, Process Development, Regulatory Affairs and Quality Management.
+During that time he has held vice-president level positions at Biospecific Technologies, Corp., director level positions in Quality Assurance, Quality Control, Process Development and Regulatory Affairs at United Biomedical, Inc. He is a guest instructor (since 2003) for "drug development process" and "FDA regulations" for the BioScience Certificate program at the State University of Stony Brook.